SociallyIneptWeeb/SayThis/README.md

 ### Step 2: Extract and Run

 1. Extract the downloaded ZIP file to a folder of your choice
-2. Navigate into the extracted folder (there will be a nested folder inside)
+2. Navigate into the extracted folder
 3. Double-click on `SayThis.exe` to run the application

 ## Configure Your API Key